ron-deboer/btlwebapi/README.md

-A dockerized dotnetcore restapi, running on a linux host, sourcing data from a dockerized mongoDB instance
+A dockerized dotnetcore restful api, running on a linux host, sourcing data from a dockerized mongoDB instance